chris-martin/grouch/README.md

 Work in progress: Presently, this cache is never invalidated, so you'll have to clear it manually to scrape new information.

+If you run ui.py with the --offline flag, it will use the cache exclusively, and not attempt to use the network for anything.

 Logging
 -------